HeardLibrary/digital-scholarship/script/python/internet.md

     except:
         pass # do nothing if one of the keys isn't available (not a great solution)
 ```

+Compare the "prettified" JSON to the code to understand how the nested parts of the JSON were accessed.

 In this example, the API does not require any authentication.
 Authentication is nearly always required to write to an API using an HTTP POST request and in a lot of cases it's also required for a read-only GET request as well.
 This is to prevent abuse of the API.